Joint and Muscle Bleeds

 Nose bleeds are not very common in people with haemophilia and can be the main symptom for those with mild haemophilia.
 Haemophilia leads to delayed clotting therefore nose bleeds last longer and can be more frequent.
 They can occur most frequently in childhood and adolescents.
 If you experience frequent nose bleeds it may be necessary to contact your haematologist.

-How do I treat Nose bleeds?
+How do I treat nose bleeds?

 Nose bleeds may be stopped by sitting upright and firmly pinching the widest part of the nostrils together for 10 to 15 minutes.
 It may be necessary to repeat the procedure a second time.
 If after 20-30 minutes of persistent bleeding it may be necessary to get medical advise.
 Some people find that a cold cloth placed on the back of the neck and on the bridge of the nose is helpful in stopping bleeding.